007revad/Asustor_Plex_Backup/README.md

 ```

 The script gets the brand, model and hostname from the NAS to use logs and backup name.
 Set Name= to "brand", "model", "hostname" or some nickname.
-If Name= is blank the Synology's hostname will be used.
+If Name= is blank the Asustor's hostname will be used.

 The LogAll setting enables, or disables, logging every file that gets backed up.
 Set LogAll= to "yes" or "no".
 Blank is the same as no.